GabrielAmazonas/raise/README.md

 - 🤖 **Orange nodes**: AI-driven tasks with research-informed human oversight
 - 🔄 **Process nodes**: Iterative cycles with continuous feedback and knowledge discovery
 - 💬🔧🔍🏗️✅🚀🔬📈 **AI Tool Icons**: Specific AI assistants used in research-enhanced human tasks

+### Document as Code (DaC): AI-First Documentation Workflow

+**Document as Code (DaC)** is a foundational pillar in RAISE, ensuring that all critical engineering documents—**PRD (Product Requirements Document), RFC (Request for Comments), and ADR (Architecture Decision Record)**—are designed and maintained as AI-first artifacts.

+- **AI-First Design**: Each document type is structured for seamless AI collaboration and automation.
+- **Dual-Model Workflow**:
+  - **Model 1**: Translates business hypotheses and requirements into the initial structured document (PRD, RFC, or ADR).
+  - **Model 2**: Reviews the document, adds counterpoints, and ensures completeness and critical analysis.
+- **Continuous Improvement**: Documents are iteratively refined through human-AI feedback loops, ensuring clarity, rigor, and alignment with evolving project goals.
+- **Traceability**: All document changes and reviews are logged for transparency and future learning.

+This approach ensures that documentation is not only up-to-date and high quality, but also leverages the strengths of multiple AI models for both creation and critical review, driving better engineering outcomes.

 ### 1. **Research-Driven Iteration and Refinement** 🎯